purnimaIITD/SupportGenie/README.md

 # SupportGenie
-My SupportGenie's Problem Statement Solutions
+SupportGenie's Problem Statement (refer the pdf file attached) My Solution for the 2nd Problem Set.
 Author: Purnima (purnima.iitd2003@gmail.com)

-# Question2:
+# Problem Statement:
 Agent selector
 You are given the following data for agents agent